Electromagnetic surface wave propagation in a metallic wire and the Lambert $W$ function: Summary and conclusions

 \section{Summary and conclusions}

-We have shown that a certain approximate equation arising from the boundary condition for EM surface waves between a cylindrical metallic wire and a dielectric can be solved by means of the Lambert $W$ function.
-While one can solve the exact condition (\ref{eq:trans}) numerically without much fuss, the physical rationale leading to the approximate condition (\ref{eq:ulnuv}) are very illuminating and, as we have seen, provides a reasonably accurate description of the system.
+We have shown that a certain approximate equation arising from the boundary condition for EM waves between a cylindrical metallic wire and a dielectric can be solved by means of the Lambert $W$ function.
+Although one can solve the exact condition Eq.~(\ref{eq:trans}) numerically without much fuss, the physical rationale leading to the approximate condition Eq.~(\ref{eq:ulnuv}) is very illuminating and, as we have seen, provides a reasonably accurate description of the system.
 In fact, it is quite satisfying to verify that the answer obtained by Sommerfeld through his apparently offhand iterative method and the solution in terms of the Lambert $W$ function agree.
-While the comparison between Sommerfeld's solution and the numerical solution of the exact boundary condition (\ref{eq:trans}) do not quite match, they are qualitatively compatible and predict the same physics.
+While Sommerfeld's solution and the numerical solution of the exact boundary condition Eq.~(\ref{eq:trans}) do not quite match, they are qualitatively compatible and predict the same physics.
 We can trace the somewhat uncontrolled approximation $\sqrt{\hat{k}^{2}-h^{2}}/\hat{k} \approx 1$ as the probable reason for the mismatch between the exact and the approximate solutions.

 Equation (\ref{eq:lambW}) is the simplest possible exponential polynomial equation, and this is arguably one of the reasons for its ubiquity.
-Slighly generalized equations, however, sometimes appear that can also be solved in terms of $W(z)$.\cite{Gosper1998} For example, in the study of the capture of a diffusing prey by diffusing predators in one dimension, the authors in [\onlinecite{Sidney1999}] obtain the equation $ye^{y^{2}}=M$, where $y=x_{\mathrm{last}}/\sqrt{4Dt}$ is the rescaled position of the last predator (the record position of the predators' one-dimensional random walks) and solve it iteratively as $y=\sqrt{\ln{M}}(1-\frac{1}{4}\ln\ln{M}/\ln{M}+\cdots)$.
-Clearly, squaring the original equation and then multiplying it by $2$ immediately leads to the solution $y^{2}=\frac{1}{2}W_{0}(2M^{2})$, from which good asymptotics, explicit numbers, and graphs can be obtained with a couple of commands in more or less any modern computer algebra system or programming language through their scientific libraries.
+Slightly generalized equations, however, sometimes appear which can also be solved in terms of $W(z)$.\cite{Gosper1998} For example, in the study of the capture of a diffusing prey by diffusing predators in one dimension, the authors in Ref.~\onlinecite{Sidney1999} obtain the equation $ye^{y^{2}}=M$, where $y=x_{\mathrm{last}}/\sqrt{4Dt}$ is the rescaled position of the last predator (the record position of the predators' one-dimensional random walks) and solve it iteratively as $y=\sqrt{\ln{M}}(1-\frac{1}{4}\ln\ln{M}/\ln{M}+\cdots)$.
+Clearly, squaring the original equation and then multiplying it by $2$ immediately leads to the solution $y^{2}=\frac{1}{2}W_{0}(2M^{2})$, from which good asymptotics, explicit numbers, and graphs can be obtained with a couple of commands in more or less any modern computer algebra system or scientific library.